trigger-corp/trigger.io-display/module/docs/index.md

 !platforms: iOS, Android
 !param: error `function(content)` called with details of any error which may occur

-!method: forge.display.statusbar.setStatusBarColour(colourString, success, error) !description: Set the status bar colour.
+!method: forge.display.setStatusBarColor(color, success, error) !description: Set the status bar color.
 !platforms: Android 5.0+
+!param: color `array` an array of three integers in the range [0,255] that make up the RGB color of the topbar.
+For example, opaque red is [255, 0, 0].
-!param: colourString `String` RGB colour code, e.g. `#FFFF00` !param: success `function(value)` callback to be invoked when no errors occur !param: error `function(content)` called with details of any error which may occur
+!param: success `function(value)` callback to be invoked when no errors occur !param: error `function(content)` called with details of any error which may occur